 Yes, always after passing a series of tests that guarantee that the quality of your eggs is sufficient and that an ovarian stimulation procedure would not be counterproductive.

 How many attempts can be made with my own eggs?

 In case the intended mother is able to provide her own eggs, it will be possible to perform IVF with these eggs and up to 3 transfers.

 Egg donors must undergo a gynecological examination, a genetic study and a blood test, including a serological study.

-In Ukraine and Mexico City, you will have access to generic information about your donor, including his photographs.
-In the case of Georgia, you will also have the opportunity to meet the donor personally.
+In Ukraine as well as in Mexico City and Greece, you will have access to generic information about your donor, including her photographs.
+In the case of Georgia, you will also have the opportunity to meet the donor in person.